 From a traditional point of view, vehicles used to be closed systems in which components communicated between each other over a central vehicle bus and no connection to remote systems was possible.
 However, this has drastically changed during the last years with increasing connectivity and autonomy of today’s vehicles.
 While car manufacturers have a long experience in dealing with safety problems, dealing with security risks raised by this development is a relatively new domain for them.

-The Training Session One of our hardware specialists, Heiko Ehret, learned how to reverse engineer a microchip in the training IC reverse engineering 101 from Tuesday to Wednesday.
+One of our hardware specialists, Heiko Ehret, learned how to reverse engineer a microchip in the training ICreverseengineering101from Tuesday to Wednesday.
 In this training the principles of gaining access to the DIE of a chip were presented and in the practical part for example photos, which were taken with a scanning electron microscope (SEM), were analyzed to extract the computational structure as well as reading out the contents of the memories.
+Using these methods, you can analyze the chip for possible vulnerabilities.
+With this knowledge, intrusive attacks like microprobing, ion-beam or laser fault injection were planned against the target to gain control of the IC and extract information.

 hardwear.io will take place in Den Haag/Netherlands on 11th-13th of September 2018.
 SCHUTZWERK GmbH is an official sponsor of the event.